10 Epic Weightlifting Fails

 Although, honestly, we want to know more about that awesome tiger poster.
 How did he manage to scrape that off the side of a van in one piece?

-You know who we feel bad for, in this particular video?
-No, not the kid.
+You know who we feel bad for in this particular video?
 We feel bad for the fish.
 They’re not the ones filming their routine for YouTube.
 They’re not the ones swinging weights around in tight spaces without being aware of others.
 And yet, they pay the price.
 Who will think about the fish?!

 We don’t understand this fascination with recording yourself lifting.
 Wouldn’t a mirror be a lot cheaper?
 And if something embarrassing happens, it makes much more sense to delete the video rather than upload it for all to see.